e280/authlocal/README.md

 - in a standard login flow, your site asks for two delegates: one ephemeral "auth" delegate that expires in 30 days, and one stable "crypt" delegate for end-to-end encryption. the "auth" delegate can be used to sign new claims for any data or request *(eg, "i am user abc123 and i want to write data to the server"),* which your server can verify.

 ### 🫐 why not passkeys or pairwise?
-- we believe users *want* a simple "just works" experience where they have a stable identity across apps. we want devs to weave an ecosystem of interoperable apps and services, eg, a messenger service that interoperates with a friends-list service, etc, without annoying account-linking flows. passkeys are inherently pairwise and hostile to this. we let users decide whether they want to share the same identities across the same apps, or not -- that's why they can create multiple identities.
+- we believe users *want* a simple "just works" experience where they have a stable identity across apps.
+- we want devs to weave an ecosystem of interoperable apps and services, eg, a messenger service that interoperates with a friends-list service, etc, without annoying account-linking flows.
+- passkeys are inherently pairwise and hostile to these goals.
+- we let users decide whether they want to share an identity across apps, or not -- that's why they can create multiple identities.